-The following are the common sanctions that may be imposed upon students singly or in combination:29
+The following are the common sanctions that may be imposed upon students singly or in combination: $^{\rm 30}$

-- Warning: A formal statement that the conduct was unacceptable and a warning that further violation of any College policy, procedure, or directive will result in more severe sanctions/responsive actions. - Required Counseling: A mandate to meet with and engage in either College-sponsored or external counseling to better comprehend the misconduct and its effects. - Probation: A written reprimand for violation of institutional policy, providing for more severe disciplinary sanctions in the event that the student or organization is found in violation of any institutional policy, procedure, or directive within a specified period of time.
-Terms of the probation will be articulated and may include denial of specified social privileges, exclusion from co-curricular activities, exclusion from designated areas of campus, no-contact orders, and/or other measures deemed appropriate. - Suspension: Termination of student status for a definite period of time not to exceed two years and/or until specific criteria are met.
-Students who return from suspension are automatically placed on probation through the remainder of their tenure as a student at the College. - Expulsion: Permanent termination of student status and revocation of rights to be on campus for any reason or to attend College-sponsored events. - Withholding Diploma: The College may withhold a student's diploma for a specified period of time and/or deny a student participation in commencement activities as a sanction if the student is found responsible for violating policy.
+- Warning: A formal statement that the conduct was unacceptable and a warning that further violation of any College policy, procedure, or directive will result in more severe sanctions/responsive actions. - Required Counseling: A mandate to meet with and engage in either Collegesponsored or external counseling to better comprehend the misconduct and its effects. - Probation: A written reprimand for violation of institutional policy, providing for more severe disciplinary sanctions in the event that the student or organization is found in violation of any institutional policy, procedure, or directive within a specified period of time.
+Terms of the probation will be articulated and may include denial of specified social privileges, exclusion from co-curricular activities, exclusion from designated areas of campus, no-contact orders, and/or other measures deemed appropriate.

-29 College policies on transcript notation will apply to these proceedings.
+30 College policies on transcript notation will apply to these proceedings.

-- Revocation of Degree: The College reserves the right to revoke a degree previously awarded from the College for fraud, misrepresentation, and/or other violation of College policies, procedures, or directives in obtaining the degree, or for other serious violations committed by a student prior to graduation. - Other Actions: In addition to or in place of the above sanctions, the College may assign any other sanctions as deemed appropriate.
+- Suspension: Termination of student status for a definite period of time not to exceed two years and/or until specific criteria are met.
+Students who return from suspension are automatically placed on probation through the remainder of their tenure as a student at the College. - Expulsion: Permanent termination of student status and revocation of rights to be on campus for any reason or to attend College-sponsored events. - Withholding Diploma: The College may withhold a student's diploma for a specified period of time and/or deny a student participation in commencement activities as a sanction if the student is found responsible for violating policy. - Revocation of Degree: The College reserves the right to revoke a degree previously awarded from the College for fraud, misrepresentation, and/or other violation of College policies, procedures, or directives in obtaining the degree, or for other serious violations committed by a student prior to graduation. - Other Actions: In addition to or in place of the above sanctions, the College may assign any other sanctions as deemed appropriate.